ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ## Sequencing

-First, the sequencers would have to output bam files.
+First, the sequencers would have to output uBAM files.
 Can they?
 The Illumina platforms and the Ion Torrent platforms do automatically.
-After calling with at least Dorado, ONT sequencing outputs bam files.
+After calling with at least Dorado, ONT sequencing outputs uBAM files.
 [Need help here: PacBio? ]
 For platforms that do not have this automation, we would need an easy conversion.